What’s in my Teething Essentials Kit?

 Teething Granules- There are many different brands on the market so I would just try a few and find out which have a positive effect on your baby.
 I have found Nelson’s Teething Granules work the best for us for calming William and reducing his pain and dribbling.

 Muslins- Never, ever leave the house without them during teething!
 Oh, the dribble… You will also need them for the extra sickness (note not all babies will have all of these teething symptoms) and I also take a spare which I only use to dry my baby’s bum with after changing his nappy.
-Nappy rash can be worse during teething due to the urine being more acidic from the extra saliva and wet wipes do not help.
+Nappy rash can be worse during teething due to the urine being more acidic from the extra saliva and disposable wet wipes do not help – if you can make the swap, reusable wipes are far better for their skin.
 So many of us wipe our baby’s bums and then just pop a new nappy on without drying them.
 Leaving them constantly wet will just add to your issues so a dry, soft muslin is perfect to dab their delicate skin dry before a new nappy is popped on.
 I would keep this in a separate bag (freezer bag works well) so not to mix it up with the one for the face/hands etc. If you are after a beautifully soft muslin I can highly recommend ones made from a mix of bamboo and cotton.

-Amber Anklet- I used one with Jake and I am using one for William too because I do believe they work.
+Amber Anklet- I used an amber anklet with Jake and I am using one for William too because I do believe they work.
 Both of my boys dribbled less when wearing theirs and they are most definitely calmer.

 Dummy- Whether you love them or hate them, there is no denying that they are a lifesaver (for your ears!) during teething.